 - What is the most common mistake candidates make?

-Understanding the purpose of the Personal Impact dimension
+Understanding the Purpose of the Personal Impact Dimension

 The primary objective of the Personal Impact dimension of the McKinsey PEI is to assess a candidate’s soft skills.
 The interviewer wants to know how effectively the candidate can communicate their ideas, persuade others, and influence change.
 In other words, the interviewer is looking for evidence that the candidate can lead and drive change in a professional context.

-The importance of Personal Impact in consulting
+The Importance of Personal Impact in Consulting

 Personal impact is a crucial dimension in consulting.
 In fact, it is often cited as one of the most important skills for a consultant to possess.
-The reason for this is simple: consultants are not hired to simply provide solutions to problems, but to drive change within an organization.
+The reason for this is simple: consultants are not hired to simply provide solutions to problems but to drive change within an organization.
 This means that a consultant needs to be able to effectively communicate their ideas and influence others to adopt their recommendations.

 In many cases, the success of a consulting project is not determined by the quality of the analysis or the brilliance of the solution, but by the ability of the consultant to effectively engage and persuade stakeholders.
 In other words, personal impact is often the key differentiator between a successful and unsuccessful consulting project.